-The train company, TRAINOSE, has been around for several decades.
+The train company, HELLENIC TRAIN (formerly known as TRAINOSE), has been around for several decades.
 They haven’t always had a great reputation, as the trains were often delayed.
 Another reason was their frequent strikes, especially in the past.

 These days, things are much better.
 The train lines have had major refurbishments, which guarantee a smooth trip.
 If you last travelled in Greece by train over a decade ago, you will be impressed with the changes.